jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/HowTo.md

 #### Message templates
 You will find in this section the default templates of the messages sent by the simulator.
-You are totally free to change the and adapt them to your needs.
+You are totally free to change and adapt them to your needs.

 > [!WARNING]
+>
 > Just keep in mind that many values are randomized by a service before sending the messages.
 > This version of the simulator does not deal with dynamic JSON Schemas.
-So, if the message template is complete reviewed and new randomized properties are added, you will need to either update the existing message service or create yours and update the IoC/DI of the solution.
+So, if the message template is completely reviewed and new randomized properties are added, you will need to either update the existing message service or create yours and update the IoC/DI of the solution.

 ##### Measured data / telemetry message
 ```json